Off-World-Live-Collaborative/docs.offworld.live/livestreaming-camera-pro/README.md

 ### Pause Rendering:

 -   This enables you to `Pause Rendering` on the `OWL Cinecam` which is useful for saving GPU power when using live-editing.
 -   This will stream a static/ paused image if `Pause Rendering` is selected in the `OWL Cinecam` `Details` panel and `Active` is selected in the `Spout Sender Manager` (for that `OWL Cinecam`).
-This is useful if you want to see the viewport of your different cameras but only render a live video-feed from a single camera at a time).
+This is useful if you want to see the position of your different cameras but only render a live video-feed from a single camera at a time).
 ![Pause Rendering](images/pauserendering.jpg)

 ### Use Show Only/ Hidden Actors: